gravitational/teleport/rfd/0043-kubeaccess-multiparty.md

 Shared sessions for Kubernetes access will have support for participant invites and notifications.
 Ongoing sessions are tracked and can be listed to make it easier to find and join them.

-Ongoing sessions you have access to view can be listed with `tsh kube sessions ls`.
+Ongoing sessions you have access to view can be listed with `tsh kube sessions`.
 This easily allows eligible participants to find and join a session waiting for participants easily

 When the `--invite` flag is used with `tsh kube exec`, the invitees are tracked and included in the